-At times, the credit ratios may be outside of the specified ranges while the Corporation executes its coal-to-gas transition and growth strategy, but we remain focused on maintaining a strong balance sheet.
+At times, the credit ratios may be outside of the specified ranges while the Corporation executes its conversion to gas and growth strategy, but we remain focused on maintaining a strong balance sheet.

 Management routinely monitors forecasted net earnings, cash flows, capital expenditures and scheduled repayment of debt with a goal of meeting the above ratio targets and to meet dividend and PP&E expenditure requirements.